 When he was in his mid-80s, RS Thomas lived for a couple of years in same Welsh parish as I do and his legendary curmudgeonly manner did not wane with age.
 The first time he went to the local shop he complained that someone had spoken in English.
 Most fine days his gaunt frame could be seen slowly making its way up the hill past my house, stopping often to take in his surroundings.
 The first time I spoke to him was on one of these walks, thanking him for the poems in my all too obvious, non-native clumsy Welsh.
-He took one look at me as if I was a lunatic from Mars, let out a loud harrumph! and proceeded on his way, lest I ruin his walk even more.
+He took one look at me as if I was a lunatic from Mars, let out a loud harrumph! and proceeded on his way, lest I ruin his walk more than I already had.
 Probably a good thing I didn't ask for his portrait.
 Though in hindsight, an opportunity sadly missed.
-He died a couple of years later.
+He left the village and died a couple of years later.

 In addition to Veronica, patron saint of photographers (and, apparently, laundry workers), photography and Christianity share two important concepts, that of light and darkness.
 In Christian symbolism, darkness reliably conveys the notion of evil, death and the unknown.
 In contrast, light conveys only positive aspects such as life, goodness and hope.
 For example, Genesis tells us that God not only created light, he also saw that it was good.
 The New Testament describes Jesus as the light of the world and the visionary revelations of John depict Heaven in terms of light.
 The medieval use of coloured and stained glass within European churches is probably the best physical example of Christianity symbolising the goodness of light; as if the colourful light of the heavens floods the interior of the otherwise dark church with goodness.